irena-flextool/flextool/README.md

 ## Main alternatives to use IRENA FlexTool

 - [Use a browser](#connecting-to-irena-flextool-server): IRENA FlexTool can be accessed with a web browser if you have an account for an IRENA FlexTool server.
 No public servers available at the moment.
+The browser interface is shown [below](#browser-interface-in-brief).
 - Local server: It is possible to setup a local server and then use a browser to access that server.
 See https://github.com/irena-flextool/flextool-web-interface
 - [Install a front-end](#installing-spine-toolbox-and-irena-flextool-on-a-local-computer): Install Spine Toolbox and run IRENA FlexTool as a Spine Toolbox project.
 This gives you the graphical user interface of Spine Toolbox. https://github.com/Spine-project/Spine-Toolbox
 <!---